lendradxx/shortlink-cli/README.md

 # Shortlink CLI
-CLI app for shortened your long url with familiar url shorteners
+CLI app for shorten your long url with familiar url shorteners